Progressive utilization theory: Overview

-Prout proposes a socioeconomic system that is an advancement on capitalism and the largely outdated communism.
+Prout proposes a socioeconomic system that is an advancement on capitalism and, what Prout sees as "the largely outdated" system of communism.
 Under the system, resources would be collective property from which usufructuary rights are carved out for use by individuals or groups of individuals.
 Distribution of goods in a market has to be rational and equitable, so that the allocation of a good maximizes the physical, mental, and spiritual development of all people.
 There must always be a baseline distribution that intends to guarantee food, clothing, shelter, education, and medical care (what the theory regards as minimum requirements for humans).

 Prout advocates a three-tiered approach to industrial organization.
 Key industries and public utilities would operate on a no profit - no loss basis as these are resources held on trust for the public.
 Decentralized industry run by cooperatives would provide people's minimum necessities and other amenities of life.
 The majority of economic transactions would be through producers' and consumers' cooperatives.
 Incentives for people serving society would be funded via surpluses.
 A small business sector would also operate providing goods and services on a more individualized basis.

 At the political level, Prout discourages nationalism, though nation-states would form a world government in the form of a confederation.
 There would be a world constitution and a bill of rights for human being, and for ensuring the biological diversity and security of animals and plants.
 Locally governed self-sufficient socio-economic units or zones would support a decentralized economy.